ISTD Modern Theatre & Tap Examinations

 What is the value of taking exams?

 Following the graded syllabus of the ISTD offers a clearly defined structure that allows learning to take place in the context of safe dance practice.
 The Graded Examinations build up progressively, ensuring that steps and skills learned at lower levels prepare for more complex movements as the candidate progresses.
-Taking the exams provide students with an important and achievable goal to work towards aside from our dance shows.
+Taking the exams provides students with an important and achievable goal to work towards aside from our dance shows.
 Studying for a dance exam also promotes discipline and commitment within the studio environment; a skill benefiting more than just the dance world!

 Comments